 In the year 2002, Sophin was awarded with the Centennial Medal issued by the Federal Government for her contribution and support to services in the community.
 The medal was presented by the Foreign Minister Alexander Downer.

 “It was a proud moment with lots of congratulatory letters from the many different organisations I had worked or been involved with.
 That made me so proud, not just as a person, but in the name of the refugees.
-I feel so honoured and always thankful to the osrganisations and whoever nominated me.”
+I feel so honoured and always thankful to the organisations and whoever nominated me.”

 Did your role at SA Health helped you maintain connected to people from Cambodia?